Monday - Saturday: 11:30am - 11:00pm

 Also known as 'Rock salmon' or 'Dogfish' due to its facial features, it has a pinkish flesh with a cartilage backbone.
 Strong in flavour, it is best eaten battered and deep fried.

 It has a distinctive look with pink flesh and meaty substance.
 A tasty fish that can also be enjoyed with red wine.

 An oval shaped body from the flat fish family it is best eaten grilled with a drizzle of olive oil and lemon.
 It gets its name from being shaped like a lemon.

-Considered the 'King of the sole fish family' it is narrower in shape then the Lemon sole and has a succulent tightly packed texture which is full of flavour.
+Considered the 'King of the sole fish family' it is narrower in shape than the Lemon sole and has a succulent tightly packed texture which is full of flavour.

 The largest of the flat fish species, with a creamy firm and meaty flesh.